 Next, we’ll need to set up your Azure resources.
 We’ve made this easy with the

-spell cluster init azure command.
+spell cluster init az command.

--r to name your Resource Group something other than the
+-r to name your Resource Group something other than the default

 rg-spell - and follow the prompts: